Happiness & Joy

 Outside Circumstances

-Resilience, or the ability to adapt to changing circumstances, means that changes in the external world might cause an increase in positive emotions or pain and suffering but will not necessarily or very effectively modify the long-term internal workings of happiness.
+Resilience, or the ability to adapt to changing circumstances, means that while changes in the external world might increase positive emotions or pain and suffering, they will not necessarily or very effectively modify the long-term internal workings of happiness.
 Changes in this unique, highly individualized happiness set point are not as influenced by external factors as we might think.

 Mind-Wandering and Happiness: